Call for Proposals

 Registration and Payment

 Registration fees cover catering costs for breakfast, lunch, beverages, and snack breaks.
 The conference organizers would like to emphasize that full, active, and sustained participation at the event is critical to its success.
 To that end, registration fees are applied to the catering costs necessary to provide a seamless day of events and thus cannot be waived.
 Your transactions will be securely processed by the online payment system of Eventbrite.
 Please print a copy of your receipt before closing the payment window.
-The registration fee is $170, the balance of which must be settled on or before 31 August 2018.
+The registration fee is $125 for presenters, the balance of which must be settled on or before 5 September 2018.